swo/16s-book/manuscript/sec03.md

         sequences, which is usually much smaller than the number of reads.

-    -   *Provenancing* (or “mapping” or “indexing”).
+    -   *Provenancing* (or "mapping" or "indexing").
 How many reads of each sequence were in each sample?
-(Only I call it “provenancing”.
-I find all the other names I’ve heard confusing.)
+(Only I call it "provenancing".
+I find all the other names I've heard confusing.)

 -   **Phase III: OTU calling**.
 This is a complex enough endeavor that I